zackstout/aoc-2025/README.md

 Yep, we got it, phew.

+Ah, but we way overcomplicated it with the matrix representation.
+Makes sense because that's how we wrote it in notes.

+But yeah we can build the `constraints` much more directly from the data.

 **Part one**: find the minimum number of button presses required to reach a target state (such as "..#."), where each press toggles certain lights.

 **Part two**: find the minimum number of button presses required to reach a target state (such as "3,5,4,7"), where each press increments certain registers.